SSH

 Once you’ve done this, add a line to your config file specifying that

-To copy and install the public key to the server, for example Saga, use:
+To copy and install the public key to the server (here from saga to olivia), use:

 NB: To spread load over all the login nodes of a given cluster (Saga,